 Get Your Guide Midtown Manhattan Tour

-When: Daily at 3 pm.
+When: Mondays, Wednesdays, and Fridays at 3 pm.

-Price: $20 per person (no discount for children).
+Price: $25 per person (no discount for children).
 Book your tour here.

-The one negative review was a guest who had received incorrect information about the meeting place thus is sin the tour.
+The one negative review was from a guest who had received incorrect information about the meeting place of the tour.
 Management was quick to reply and apologize for the miscommunication.
-All in all this is a tour worth looking into.
+All in all, this is a tour worth looking into.

-With so many people working in the area, lunchtime is crazy with people scrambling for the best food at the lowest pricest and the shortest waits.
+With so many people working in the area, lunchtime is crazy with people scrambling for the best food at the lowest prices and the shortest waits.